 During their first year in the program, students typically engage in coursework and seminars which prepare them for the Qualifying Examinations.
-These two exams test the student’s breadth of knowledge in algebra and real analysis.
+Currently, these two exams test the student’s breadth of knowledge in algebra and real analysis.
 Starting in Autumn 2023, students will choose 2 out of 4 qualifying exam topics: (i) algebra, (ii) real analysis, (iii) geometry and topology, (iv) applied mathematics.

-In addition, students must satisfactorily complete a course sequence during their first or second year.
+Within the 27 units, students must satisfactorily complete a course sequence.
 This can be fulfilled in one of the following ways:

 - Math 216A, B, & C: Introduction to Algebraic Geometry

 - Math 230A, B, & C: Theory of Probability

 - 3 quarter course sequence in a single subject approved in advance by the Director of Graduate Studies.

 Course Requirements for students starting in Autumn 2023 and later: